 Marinated cucumber as my sis’ choice of side dish.
 Marinated to perfection.
 Yum-yum!

 I’m not sure how they priced our dish, but the total is HK$149.
 Roast goose with BBQ pork is HK$60, roast goose with roast pork, century egg and marinated cucumber is HK$72, and 2 soups for HK$17.
 According to the roast goose on rice combo set menu, each set is HK$72.
 We ordered two, so it’s supposed to be HK$144.

-I visited the toilet after my meal, and woah shocked that’s its dirty, wet and smelly.
+Nice ambiance in the restaurant.
+Tsk, I visited the toilet after my meal, and woah shocked that’s its dirty, wet and smelly.

 When I got back home, I only realized that the reason I came to Kam’s Roast Goose was to eat roast goose leg and suckling pig but I ended up ordering different thing.
 Argghh!!!
 Serves me right.
 Haha And my most memorable food from Kam’s Roast Goose is the century egg and soup!